everypolitician/scraper_test/README.md

 This will create a new instance of the `ExamplePage` class and then pass it a `Scraped::Response` for the `:url`.
 It will then assert that the `ExamplePage#to_h` method returns the same as the `:to_h:` hash specifies in the YAML.

+### Running the tests

+To actually test the YAML files you've written you'll need to run the `test:data` rake task:

+    bundle exec rake test:data

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.